Cuba is Not Its Beaches or Its Whores

 La Casa de la Música

-Yeah, this one too, but just to warm up the party engines so you can then go and discover what the city has to offer.
-It’s a cool place to dance outdoors and to watch the best and worst dance moves ever.
+Yeah, this one, too, but it’s just to warm up the party engines so you can then go and discover what the city has to offer.
+It’s a cool place to dance outdoors and watch the best and worst dance moves ever.

 Photo: LaPhoenikera.com